10 Common Mistakes in Digital Scrapbooking

 2- Shadows and light on the same side

-Shadows are created by a light source which means that each element will have one side (facing the source) that will be somewhat lighter, or have a bright spot, while the opposite side will have a darker edge, and a shadow.
-Some elements you can get in kits will have a very obvious “light source”, therefore, the shadow has to go on the other side to be realistic.
+Shadows are created by a light source.
+This means that each element will have one side (facing the source) that will be somewhat lighter, or have a bright spot.
+The opposite side will have a darker edge, and a shadow.
+Some elements in kits will have a very obvious “light source”, therefore, the shadow has to go on the other side to be realistic.

 shadows-light1 shadows-light2